-Two awards to the value of £250 each will be made annually on the recommendation of the Queen's University Management School, to the two best performing level 2 BSc (Economics) students with the best combined marks in six level 2 modules for the degree of BSc (Economics).
+Two awards to the value of £500 each will be made annually on the recommendation of the Queen's Management School, to the two best performing level 2 BSc (Economics) students with the highest combined marks in six Level 2 modules for the degree of BSc (Economics).
+One award is for the top performing Level 2 student in Economics and the other is for the top performing Level 2 student in Business Economics.

-November 2006, March 2013
+November 2006, March 2013, May 2021